jaumard/trailpack-pdf/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

 This Trailpack is based on [phantomjs](http://phantomjs.org) and [phantomjs-node](https://github.com/amir20/phantomjs-node) to generate PDF.

+It can also generate page into image (png, jpeg) instead of PDF.

 ## Install
 With yo :